Guide on the Preparation of Investment Documentation

 Our Pitch Events

-There are four pitch events per year, in 2024 they will be held in February, May, September and November.
-Hosted at a Bournemouth hotel or virtually via Zoom.
+There are four pitch events per year, they will be held in February, May, September and November, hosted at a Bournemouth hotel.

-At each pitch event, there will be 5 business presentation pitches of 10-15 minutes, to suit all investor appetites.
-These will be selected by the Dorset Business Angels directors nearer to the event.
+At each pitch event, there will be 5 business presentation pitches of 10 minutes, each followed by a 10-minute Q&A, to suit all investor appetites.
+The Dorset Business Angels directors will select these near the event.
 Short summaries will be posted to our Events page and distributed via our newsletter ahead of the event.
-Each pitch includes a Q&A session and is followed by an investor debate, held privately.
+An investor debate follows each pitch presentation, held privately.

 Our Next Pitch Event